MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 * Streamlined single sign-on.
 * Bug fixes and enhancements shipped with Windows.

-If you encounter any issue and want to revert to the previous browser-based authentication method, run the following script:
+If you encounter an issue and want to revert to the previous browser-based authentication method, set the [core.enable_broker_on_windows](./azure-cli-configuration.md#cli-configuration-values-and-environment-variables) configuration property to `false`.

 ```azurecli-interactive
 az account clear